crate/crate/docs/general/ddl/replication.rst

 <gloss-shard-recovery>`).

-When a primary shard is lost (e.g., due to node failure), CrateDB will promote a replica shard to primary.
+When a primary shard is lost (e.g., due to node failure), CrateDB will promote a replica shard to a primary.
 Hence, more table replicas mean a smaller chance of permanent data loss (through increased `data redundancy`) in exchange for more disk space utilization and intra-cluster network traffic.

 Replication can also improve read performance because any increase in the number of shards distributed across a cluster also increases the opportunities